beginning of content

 In Australia, metformin is only available with a doctor's prescription.

-What are the possible side effects of metformin?
+What are the possible side effects or risks of metformin?

 Common gastrointestinal (tummy) side effects of metformin include: